usnistgov/hyperspy_tutorial/instructions/index.rst

 ^^^^^^^^^^^^

-At its core, HyperSpy is a third-party library that exists as part of the scientific greater Python ecosystem (as opposed to a stand-alone application).
+At its core, HyperSpy is a third-party library that exists as part of the greater scientific Python ecosystem (as opposed to a stand-alone application).
 Because of this, installation is slightly more tricky than a normal program, but is not too difficult once you understand the steps required.
 The two pieces required are a Python distribution (typically pre-installed on Mac and Linux;
 but not included on by default on Windows), and then the HyperSpy libraries that operate within that Python environment.
-It is generally adviced not to use the pre-installed system python and to use a separate python distribution for data analysis.
+Even for systems (like macOS and Linux) that have Python pre-installed, we recommend to use a separate Python distribution for scientific data analysis installed through Anaconda, so that there are no conflicts with the system version.

 Select one of following instructions, depending on:

-* if you are *not* already using a python distribution on your system:
+* If you are *not* already using an Anaconda Python distribution on your system:

 .. raw:: html